Stamp Duty Explained – Everything You Need to Know About Stamp Duty in South West London

-Additional stamp duty surcharges are payable on second homes and for purchases by non-UK residents.
-To help you understand more about the tax, and how much might be due on your south west London property, we answer some frequently asked questions about stamp duty.
+Since the stamp duty thresholds changed in September 2022, first-time buyers and home movers should check the new thresholds and higher rates in England and Northern Ireland.
+To help you understand more about the tax and how much might be due on your south west London property, we answer some frequently asked questions about stamp duty.

 What is stamp duty?

 Stamp duty land tax (SDLT) is a tax which must be paid when you buy residential property or land in England and Northern Ireland.
-In Wales it is Land Transaction Tax (LTT) and in Scotland, Land and Buildings Transaction Tax (LBTT).
+In Wales, it is Land Transaction Tax (LTT) and Land and Buildings Transaction Tax (LBTT) in Scotland.
+Stamp duty applies to leasehold and freehold properties, whether you’re buying outright or with a mortgage.

 Do I need to pay stamp duty if I’m selling property?

 No, stamp duty is paid by your buyer.
-However, if you are selling and buying, you would need to pay stamp duty on your own purchase.
+However, if you are selling and buying, you must pay stamp duty on your purchase.

 How much stamp duty will I pay on my south west London purchase?

-Stamp duty rates increase with the purchase price, meaning you pay a higher percentage as the property value rises.
-However, you only pay the higher percentage for the proportion of the purchase price in each band, or threshold.
+Stamp duty rates increase with the property price, meaning you pay a higher percentage as the property value rises.
+However, you only pay the higher percentage for the proportion of the price in each band.
 If that sounds confusing, see the table below for details.

 Rates of stamp duty thresholds